EnderBro123/Enders-Marios-Modpacks/README.md

 ***The Magma Grounds Modpack License***

 Do **NOT** modify any parts of my modpacks.
 Modified versions will **NOT** be supported.
-Issues caused by Dead/Inactive and/or Unsupported mods will **NOT** be helped with.
+Issues caused by Inactive and/or Unsupported mods will **NOT** be helped with.